IQ and what it means, and doesn’t

 Final note, on prevalence and morality

-It is widely accepted and establish that the top 5% (125+) and especially the top 2% (130+) are easily bright enough to become a doctor (or doctorate) – but the figures don’t match.
-5% of 7.7 billion is 385 million (154 million at 98% percentile), but there is nothing like that number of doctors in the world.
-For a country the size of the UK that would equate to 3.35 million Drs.
+It is widely accepted and established that the top 5% (125+) and especially the top 2% (130+) are easily bright enough to become a doctor (or doctorate) – but the figures don’t match.
+5% of 7.7 billion is 385 million (154 million at 98% percentile), but there is nothing like that number of doctors worldwide.
+For a country with the population of the UK, that would equate to 3.35 million Drs.

-Many would argue that a corporatist and globalist world – such as we are becoming – could not and would not tolerate such an educated planet, because it would affect profits!
+Many would argue that a corporatist and globalist world – such as we are becoming – could not tolerate such an educated planet because it would affect profits!
 Some, including leading think tanks, assert that this is the case.

-Regardless, there is a very long list of barriers, included but not limited to health, wealth, social, economic, cultural, attitude, self-belief, self-discipline, interests, conflicts (personal, home, cultural and political), opportunity, luck…
+Regardless, there is a very long list of barriers, including but not limited to health, wealth, social, economic, cultural, attitude, self-belief, self-discipline, interests, conflicts (personal, home, cultural and political), opportunity, luck…

-For instance, for a single child, born to wealthy American parents, both of whom are doctors: the path is cleared for them.
+For instance, for a single child born to wealthy American parents, both are doctors: the path is cleared for them.
 But consider instead a middle child, one of eight, from a poverty-stricken village in Guatemala, the mum works day and night, the step-dad is a drunkard.
 Well, they ain’t getting a scholarship to Harvard or Princeton.
-They’ll be doing well to even finish senior school.
+They’ll be doing well even to finish senior school.

-(Interestingly, after writing this I read of a young Mexican girl – Adhara Pérez: 8-yo girl labelled ‘weird’ turned out to be a child genius with an IQ of 162.
+Interestingly, after writing this, I read of a young Mexican girl – Adhara Párez: 8-yo girl labelled ‘weird’ turned out to be a child genius with an IQ of 162.